exitus1/Video-Scripts/journalproposal.md

 The level of detail of these two publications is most useful to sophisticated stakeholders and investors.
 For ~30 minutes a month one can stay on top of most things and follow the links to learn more about specific stories.
 But the general audience can still pick interesting parts and skip the rest.
 Also, DJ and PD can serve as a source of news for other formats of updates.

 ## Past work recap

 55 issues of Decred Journal have been released since April 2018 and 56 issues of Politeia Digest since October 2018.
 In 2022 they were funded by the [Decred Journal and Politeia Digest 2022 proposal](https://proposals.decred.org/record/4fdef29).

-To improve resilience and reach content is published on [Decred Magazine](https://www.decredmagazine.com/tag/news/), [Medium](https://medium.com/decred/journals/home), [GitHub](https://xaur.github.io/decred-news/), [CoinMarketCap](https://coinmarketcap.com/headlines/signals/decred-journal-december-2020-decred/) and [Block Commons](https://blockcommons.red/politeia-digest/).
+To improve resilience and reach content is published on [Decred Magazine](https://www.decredmagazine.com/tag/news/), [Medium](https://medium.com/decred/journals/home), [GitHub](https://xaur.github.io/decred-news/), and [Block Commons](https://blockcommons.red/politeia-digest/).
 All sources are stored in [Git](https://github.com/xaur/decred-news/blob/docs/guidelines.md#why-git) repositories that anyone can clone to protect it from loss and censorship.
 As a bonus it allows offline reading and easier translations.
 The production process is extensively [documented](https://github.com/xaur/decred-news/blob/docs/guidelines.md) to facilitate knowledge transfer to new maintainers if necessary.

 A total of 126 DJ issue [translations](https://xaur.github.io/decred-news/) to 8 languages were made.
 PD received 10 translations to 2 languages.

 Several data tracking projects were started while collecting data for DJ: [social media stats](https://github.com/decredcommunity/social-media-stats), [events index](https://github.com/decredcommunity/events), [network stats](https://github.com/decredcommunity/network-stats), [proposal docs](https://github.com/decredcommunity/proposals) and [translations index](https://github.com/decredcommunity/translations).

 ## Who

-The work will be done by @bee, @richardred, @Exitus and @bocherino, with occasional contributions from others.
+The work will be done by @bee, @richardred, @Exitus and @bochinchero, with occasional contributions from others.

 ## Budget

 The 2022 Proposal had a maximum billable amount of $33,000.
-The **actual** billed amount was $25,560.
+The **actual** billed amount was **$25,570**.

 The maximum monthly spend limit will remain the same at $3,000 for the Decred Journal and $550 for Politeia Digest.
 This translates to a maximum billable amount of $42,600 for 12 months.